Bean Merch Done Right!SHOP NOW

 Popeye’s Fried Chicken

 Warren LeRuth, the late, great restaurateur, chef, and oft-time culinary chemist, was brought in by Popeye’s founder Al Copeland, Sr., in the 1970s to create the chain’s justifiably famous red beans and rice, the recipe for which is top secret.
 Cooked until they are a creamy mass with very little texture, the thick, vaguely smoky beans are the standard bearers for many.
 Served in Styrofoam to-go containers, Popeye’s red beans are particularly satisfying when enjoyed curbside on a parade route.
-For locations all over town, visit popeyes.com.
+The two locations on the St. Charles Ave./Canal St. parade route include 1243 St. Charles Ave. and 621 Canal St.

 Mother's Restaurant red beans and rice with sausage and potato salad.